 Also, please note that applicants who complete the Mathematics 5N1833 unit as part of a QQI qualification, can use this to satisfy the GCSE/ILC Mathematics requirement, for our courses that ask for Mathematics at GCSE.

-The only Childcare qualification we accept for entry is the Pearson BTEC Level 3 National Extended Certificate in Children’s Play, Learning and Development from the 2016 RQF Framework.
+- Pearson BTEC Level 3 National Extended Certificate in Children’s Play, Learning and Development -

 Ulster welcomes applicants presenting with Scottish Highers and/or Advanced Highers.
 Our minimum requirements for a candidate presenting with Highers is CCCCC and DDD if presenting with Advanced Highers.
 Please refer to individual programme pages on the online prospectus for specific requirements.